-I work on various things in my free time.
+I work on various projects in my free time.
 Most can be found on my web site, http://www.6809.org.uk/.

-XRoar is a free Dragon 32/64 emulator.
-It preserves access to the archive of software for the platform, and assists in the development of new projects.
+XRoar is a free Dragon 32/64 emulator written in C. It preserves access to the archive of software for the platform, and assists in the development of new projects.
 Has involved:

 evilwm is a small, stable window manager for X11.
 A major recent(-ish) bit of work involved adding support for all the Extended Window Manger Hints relevant to its behaviour.